Yeast Infection During Pregnancy – Everything That You Need To Know

 - Burning sensation when you urinate

-- Bad odour that is similar to the smell of yeast from beer or bread
+- Bad odour similar to the smell of yeast from beer or bread

-Since many of the physical symptoms involving yeast infection are common with sexually transmitted diseases such as Gonorrhea, Chlamydia and Trichomoniasis, it is important to get it checked by your doctor.
-At the doctor’s clinic, a simple vaginal swab is done to get a sample of the vaginal discharge or secretion, which is analysed under a microscope.
+Since many of the physical symptoms of a yeast infection are common with sexually transmitted diseases such as gonorrhea, chlamydia, and trichomoniasis, it is important to get it checked by your doctor.
+At the doctor’s clinic, a simple vaginal swab is done to get a sample of the vaginal discharge or secretion, which is then analysed under a microscope.

 Based on this test and a simple physical examination, the doctor can detect an infection.
 In very few cases where diagnosis is difficult, the swab may be sent to a lab for culture analysis and positive confirmation of the causative organism.

 If you want to know how to get rid of a yeast infection while pregnant, the first option is to take medicines prescribed by a doctor.
-The other is using home remedies which can be employed at the start of the infection if it is detected early.
-It is not advisable to use over-the-counter and antifungal creams without the prescription of a doctor, and oral medications are also not recommended.
+The other is using home remedies, which can be employed at the start of the infection if detected early.
+It is not advisable to use over-the-counter and antifungal creams without the prescription of a doctor.
+Oral medication is also not recommended.

 - Taking probiotics to restore the balance of good bacteria that prevent yeast infections